bitpay/insight-api/README.md

 This is a backend-only service.
 If you're looking for the web frontend application, take a look at https://github.com/bitpay/insight.

-*Insight API* allows to develop bitcoin related applications such as wallets that require certain information from the blockchain that bitcoind does not provide.
+*Insight API* allows to develop bitcoin-related applications (such as wallets) that require certain information from the blockchain that bitcoind does not provide.

 A blockchain explorer front-end have been developed to top of *Insight API*, it can